-Gillum Wins Big in Florida Primaries, Becoming the Democratic Governor Nominee
+Gillum Wins Big In Florida Primaries, Becoming The Democratic Governor Nominee

-Andrew Gillum, in an unprecedented upset, became the Democratic Party’s nominee to become Florida’s Governor on Tuesday.
+Andrew Gillum, in an unprecedented upset, became the Democratic Party’s nominee to become Florida’s governor on Tuesday.
 He won against opponents who had been in politics longer, were better known, and were better funded.
 His competitors included billionaire Jeff Greene, former Miami Beach Mayor Philip Levine, and former U.S. Rep. Gwen Graham.
-Graham was a high contender for the role, as she attempted to become Florida’s first ever female governor as well as follow in the footsteps of her father, a former Governor and Senator of Florida.
+Graham was a high contender for the role, as she attempted to become Florida’s first ever female governor, as well as follow in the footsteps of her father, a former governor and senator of Florida.

-The votes between Gillum and Graham were very close, with Gillum winning 34.2% of votes and Graham winning 31.4%, according to a report by the New York Times.
-Gillum had not been leading in any polls prior to the race, so his win against Centrist Graham came as even more of a surprise.
+The votes between Gillum and Graham were very close, with Gillum winning 34.2 percent of votes and Graham winning 31.4 percent, according to a report by the New York Times.
+Gillum had not been leading in any polls prior to the race, so his win against centrist Graham came as even more of a surprise.

-Gillum was a favorite among progressive Democrats and he had earned the nomination of U.S. Senator, Bernie Sanders, Our Revolution, and Democracy for America.
-The winner of the Republican Party’s nominee for Florida’s Governor was Florida Representative Ron DeSantis, whose victory was also an upset.
-He blew his opponent, Adam Putnam and forerunner for the position (he is also Florida’s Current Commissioner of Agriculture), out of the water, winning 56.5% of the vote to Putnam’s 36.6%.
+Gillum was a favorite among progressive Democrats and he had earned the support of U.S. Senator Bernie Sanders, and political groups Our Revolution, and Democracy for America.
+The winner of the Republican Party’s nominee for Florida’s governor was Florida Representative Ron DeSantis, whose victory was also an upset.
+He blew his opponent, Adam Putnam, out of the water, winning 56.5 percent of the vote to Putnam’s 36.6 percent.

 Congratulations to @AndrewGillum on his victory.
 Tonight, Floridians joined Andrew in standing up and demanding real change and showed our nation what is possible when we stand together.
 Let's make history this November and make Andrew Gillum the next Governor of Florida.